ruirodri01/dockerPythonUbuntu/Readme.md

 * Running an example python3 script that enables an API (using FastAPI) on port 8000 (look at the files on "src/")
 * Running Nginx on port 88, with the endpoint "/api/" redirected for port 8000.
 See file "setup/nginx_setup/default".
 * The python libraries are installed system-wide with pip because in this case we are expecting to run Python scripts with the same dependencies.
+This is enabled with the "--break-system-packages" parameter on the "pip install" command in the dockerfile.
 If this is not your case, consider using virtual environments for each of them.
-This is enabled with the "--break-system-packages" parameter on the "pip install" command on the dockerfile.
 * The operational system is updated on the image generation process.
 * The port 88 is exposed on the generated image so we can access Nginx on the same port.
 * One example command to build the image is "docker build -t image_name .".
 This command must be issued on the root folder of the project, and don't forget the point at the end of it.